-Sometime in the not-too-distant future, the sixth seal foretells of the sun turning black and the moon turning red, stars falling, the sky rolling back, and a terrible earthquake moving mountains and islands.
-Richard Ritenbaugh examines this final judgment that announces the imminent Day of the Lord.
+The Sixth Seal of Revelation foretells of the sun turning black and the moon turning red, stars falling, and a terrible earthquake that moves mountains.

 Earthquakes are prohesied events of the last days.
 Richard Ritenbaugh shows that the Bible considers them to be divine warnings and signs.